High-Dimensional Causal Discovery Under non-Gaussianity: Discussion

 In \eqref{ch3:eq:gammaCond}, we have made a key restriction that the error moments must be adequately different from the moments of any Gaussian and the edge weights must be strongly parentally faithful.
-In practice, this is a difficult condition to satisfy, and \citet{uhler2013geometry} show strong faithfulness type restrictions can be problematic in practice.
+In practice, this is a difficult condition to satisfy, and \citet{uhler2013geometry} show that strong faithfulness type restrictions can be problematic in practice.
 However, even if the distribution is not strongly parentally faithful, we can still consistently recover the correct ordering as long as each individual linear coefficient is non-zero and the errors are sufficiently non-Gaussian. \citet{sokol2014quantifying} consider identifiability of independent component analysis for fixed $p$ when the error terms are Gaussians contaminated with non-Gaussian noise.
 In particular, when the effect of the non-Gaussian contamination decreases at an adequately slow rate, the entire mixing matrix is identifiable asymptotically.
 In our analysis, the measure of non-Gaussianity is treated by our assumptions on $\gamma$.
-Our results suggest that the results of \citet{sokol2014quantifying} can also be extended to the asymptotic regime where the number of variables is increasing.
+Our results suggest that the results of \citet{sokol2014quantifying} can also be extended, given suitable sparsity, to the asymptotic regime where the number of variables is increasing.

-The modified procedure we propose retains the existing benefits of the procedure.
-The output of algorithm is independent of the ordering of the variables in the input data.
-In the low-dimensional setting, the order of the variables is not typically a large issue, but in the high-dimensional case, the output of causal discovery methods may be highly dependent on ordering \citep{colombo2014order}.
-In addition, any edges (or non-edges) known in advance can be easily incorporated into the search procedure. \citet{loh2014inverse} show that the precision matrix recovers the moralized graph even with non-Gaussian errors.
-This could potentially be used as a pre-processing step to greatly decrease computational effort.
+The modified procedure we propose retains the existing benefits of the original DirectLiNGAM procedure.
+In particular, the output of algorithm is independent of the ordering of the variables in the input data.
+Although this is typically not an issue in the low-dimensional case, in the high-dimensional setting, the output of causal discovery methods may be highly dependent on ordering \citep{colombo2014order}.